Remote Work Compensation: Pros and Cons of 3 Emerging Pay Strategies

 The sudden shift to remote work in early 2020 gave employees the freedom to leave high-cost urban centers and move to smaller, often less expensive cities.
 Almost a quarter of American workers surveyed earlier this year by PwC said they were considering moving more than 50 miles away from their workplaces—and another 12% said they had already moved.
 Now leaders of newly distributed workforces are grappling with a difficult question: Should they continue to pay the same salaries for workers who move away?

 Location has long been a primary factor in developing salary ranges for most nonexecutive jobs, especially for organizations with workers spread across the US or around the globe.
-The WorldatWork’s 2021 Geographic Pay Policies Study found that approximately 62% of the US companies surveyed have geographic differential salary structures that take into account variations in cost of labor and/or cost of living.
+The WorldatWork’s 2021 Geographic Pay Policies Study found that approximately 62% of the US companies surveyed have geographic salary differentials that take into account variations in cost of labor and/or cost of living.
 A majority of workers also expect their pay to reflect their location, the poll found.

-What’s new is how remote work is prompting more organizations to make adjustments to their current approach.
+But while geographic pay differentials may be expected, what’s new is how remote work is prompting more organizations to make adjustments to their current approach.
 Nearly one in five employers in a 2021 survey of 349 companies by global executive compensation consulting firm Pearl Meyer said that they’re considering changing their compensation strategies.
 About 30% of employers in the same survey said they planned to reduce salaries for remote employees who move to lower cost geographic areas, either across the board or on a case-by-case basis.
 It’s notable, however, that more than half said they wouldn’t—and the rest weren’t sure.